 <the other intro>

 A small announcement this time.
 Since I am slowly running out of badly damaged computers I am open to accepting broken retro computer donations so If you have a broken/rusty/muddy/post shotgun meeting/car accident/burned/in pieces/Hulks console or simply not working retro computer, I am happy to accept it and will attempt to repair it.
-Best repairs will be covered here.
+The best repairs will be covered here.

 I know, I know what you want to say – MAKE A VIDEO out of it!!! – Naaaah, I am not a youtube kind of person and I prefer writing about things that I am trying to fix … but who knows … as they say – never say never 😉

-Anyway, if you have a broken piece of retro hardware and would like me to repair and cover it on this blog just drop me an email with some details to [email protected] or contact me through the Facebook page.
+Anyway, if you have a broken piece of retro hardware and would like me to repair and cover it on this blog just drop me an email with some details at [email protected] or contact me through the Facebook page.

 Also, please leave comments as this is a great feedback tool for me.
-This really helps me to write better content.
+This helps me to write better content.
 You can either comment under posts or on my Facebook page here -> https://www.facebook.com/Retrohax.net/